Florrena/Web-Programming-Project/README.md

 List the database tables that are part of your project.

 - Table 1 (Ania): Customer table
-- Table 2 (Walid): Cat table Adopted/ Available
+- Table 2 (Walid): Cat table Adopted/Available
-- Table 3 (Walid): tables for adoption and inquery
+- Table 3 (Walid): Tables for adoption and inquery
-- Table 4 (Viktor): Products InStock/ Bought
+- Table 4 (Viktor): Products InStock/Bought
 - Table 5 (Janika): Customer's messages (messages that they provided in the contact form section)

 > Include the ER Diagram of the database.